 I prepare and prepare for Halloween starting in August because it’s my absolute favorite holiday.
 But…I’m always down to the last minute getting treats ready for school parties and costumes ready.
-(Still working on the Pennywise costume for my teenager, and he’s wearing it in 3 days!)
-So if you’re last minute like me, these little Pumpkin Goodie Bags are super easy to whip up the night before.
+So, if you’re last minute like me, these little Pumpkin Goodie Bags are super easy to whip up the night before.
+This post contains affiliate links.

 My kids schools now do a parade instead of a party, but I still like to do a little treat for their class.
 It’s always fun to get something special, and my crafty 7 year old LOVES to make things like these.
 So here’s what you need: